Alexander Brodie (1697–1754): Lord Lyon

 where he put up a candidate unsuccessfully at a by-election in which both sides used force.

 After the 1745 Jacobite rising, Brodie became an informer.
 He told the Duke of Newcastle that the Earl of Sutherland had sheltered a rebel, and is reported to have helped gather evidence against Lord Lovat.
 In 1746, he supported the Highland Dress Bill, insisting that it should apply even to those clans who had taken the government's side during the rising.

 However, he was magnanimous to staff in the Lyon office who had supported the Jacobites.
 He intervened to protect them from punishment, ensured that their salaries were reinstated, and won a pardon from a death sentence one of his clerks.

 Death

 Brodie died in London on 9 March 1754, of heart failure.
 His body was brought back to Moray and buried at Dyke, close to Brodie Castle.

 Family

-His daughter, Emilia Brodie, married Major General Norman MacLeod of MacLeod (1754-1801).
+His daughter, Emilia Brodie, married John MacLeod of MacLeod younger, only legitimate son of Norman MacLeod.
+She was the mother of Major General Norman MacLeod.